neurodata/bilateral-connectome/docs/slides/princeton-2022-12-06/princeton-2022-12-06.md

 # Why is comparative connectomics hard?

-## Collecting the data is still a large effort...
+- Collecting the data is still a large effort...

-## But how do we even compare connectomes once we have them?
+- But how do we even compare connectomes once we have them?

 ## How do we know whether a proposed experiment could even *hope* to answer our questions?
+How **powerful** is comparative connectomics?

 <!-- - ~~Data are networks~~
   - Data are networks with rich attributes